Best Basic Frittata Recipe

 Turn yesterday’s leftovers into today’s delicious meal with this easy frittata recipe.
 I’ll share my technique and tips for making the best frittata, along with plenty of filling ideas.
 This is a great recipe for getting creative in the kitchen!

 I think of frittatas as the lazy cook’s omelette, perfect for those nights when eggs and a few odds and ends are all you’ve got in the fridge.
 They’re so simple to whip up without the precise technique omelettes require.
 But just because they’re easy doesn’t mean you’re skimping on flavor.
-Like their omelette and breakfast casserole cousins, frittatas offer endless possibilities for fillings, making them ideal for using up those leftover veggies, meats, herbs, or cheese hiding in the fridge.
+Like their omelette and breakfast casserole cousins, frittatas offer endless possibilities for add-ins.
+You can toss in whatever veggies, meats, herbs, or cheese you’ve got lying around—it’s one of those clean-out-the-fridge meals that somehow always turns out great.

 Frittatas can be served for brunch, lunch, or a light dinner, and you can even prepare them in advance.
 Plus, they’re delicious both warm and at room temperature, so extra slices make a great grab-and-go lunch or a no-fuss picnic option.
-Below, I’ll share my technique and tips for making the best frittata, as well as some ideas for fillings.
-As long as you follow the basic formula, it’s all about using what you have and getting creative — have fun with it!
+Below, I’ll share my formula and suggestions for making the best frittata, as well as some options for fillings.
+As long as you follow the basic steps, it’s all about using what you have and getting creative—have fun with it!

 “Delicious!
 I used a cast iron skillet just like Jenn and added caramelized mushrooms, power greens, bacon, and sharp cheddar cheese.
 This will be on rotation for sure.”